pricejoshua/course-catalog-api/README.md

 ### Flags

 - `truncate`
   - If `truncate` is set to true, then the `courses` and `sections` tables in your local database will be cleared before they are re-populated with the scraped data.
-The `classes` elasticsearch index will also be cleared before being re-populated with scraped data.
+The `classes` and `employees` elasticsearch indices will also be cleared before being re-populated with scraped data.

 ### Related Courses